-Harold Chestnut was born in Albany, New York, in 1917.
+Harold Chestnut (IRE Senior Member, 1957) was born in New York on 25 November 1917.
 He earned B.S.E.E. and M.S.E.E. degrees in electrical engineering from the Massachusetts Institute of Technology (MIT) in 1939 and 1940, respectively.
 He received Honorary Doctorates in engineering from Case Institute of Technology in 1966 and Villanova University in 1972.

 Chestnut began a life-long career in the control field with the General Electric Company in 1940.
 His early control work concerned stability issues in electric power systems.
 During the Second World War he was both a student and instructor in GE's well-known Advanced Engineering Program.
 During the Second World War he moved into the aeronautics and ordinance divisions of the company and remained there until 1956.
 In 1951 he co-authored Servomechanisms and Regulating Systems Design, Vol. 1 with R. W. Mayer, which was the leading text in the field for many years.
 He later wrote Volume 2 of that book, as well as System Engineering Tools, and System Engineering Methods.

 Chestnut was active in the formation of the International Federation of Automatic Control (IFAC), which grew out of discussions started in 1956 among representatives from West Germany, the USSR, France, the United Kingdom, Poland and the USA.
 He served as IFAC's first president from 1957 through 1959 in a cold-war compromise that gave the USA the first president and the USSR the first International Congress in Moscow in 1960.

 Chestnut continued with the General Electric Company until retirement in 1983.
 Major assignments included serving as manager of the Systems Engineering and Analysis Branch of the Advanced Technology Laboratory, working on a wide variety of technical problems including reliability issues in rapid transit and the Apollo mission to the moon.
 Later in his career he returned to the field of electric power and this time the focus was power systems automation.